Hank Williams III: Independent releases (2011–present)

 Williams released four new CDs in September 2011.
-Ghost to a Ghost/Gutter Town (a 2-disc country record with some ambient and folk influences), 3 Bar Ranch Cattle Callin' (a metal record in the newly anointed cattle core genre) and Attention Deficit Domination (a doom-rock record), were released under his label Hank3 Records through Megaforce Records, and featured guest appearances by Tom Waits, Les Claypool (Primus), Alan King (Hellstomper), Ray Lawrence Jr., Troy Medlin (Sourvein), Dave Sherman (Earthride) and Williams' dog, Trooper.
+Ghost to a Ghost/Gutter Town (a 2-disc country record with some ambient and folk influences), 3 Bar Ranch Cattle Callin' (a metal record in the newly anointed cattle core genre) and Attention Deficit Domination (a doom-rock record), were released under his label Hank3 Records through Megaforce Records, and featured guest appearances by Tom Waits, Les Claypool (Primus), Alan King (Hellstomper), Ray Lawrence Jr., Troy Medlin (Sourvein), Dave Sherman (Earthride) and Williams's dog, Trooper.

-In 2013, Williams two new albums: a country album Brothers of the 4×4 and punk album A Fiendish Threat, under the band name "3".
+In 2013, Williams released two new albums: a country album Brothers of the 4×4 and punk album A Fiendish Threat, under the band name "3".

 In 2018, Williams was featured on DevilDriver's cover of his song "Country Heroes", which appears on their album Outlaws 'til the End: Vol. 1.
 In 2021, he released a cover of the David Allan Coe song "You Never Even Called Me By My Name" on his YouTube channel.
-In 2024, he and David Allan Coe collaborated with Hardy on Hardy's song "Live Forever".
+In 2024, he and David Allan Coe collaborated on Hardy's song "Live Forever".

-Despite being largely inactive from the music industry since 2013, Williams' social media profiles are still sporadically active as of 2025.
+Despite being largely inactive from the music industry since 2013, Williams's social media profiles are still sporadically active as of 2025.

 Musical style

-Williams' lyrical themes include drug use, hedonism and the outlaw life, as well as criticism of the mainstream country music industry.
+Williams's lyrical themes include drug use, hedonism and the outlaw life, as well as criticism of the mainstream country music industry.

 His live shows typically follow a Jekyll and Hyde format: a country music set featuring fiddle player David McElfresh and steel guitar player Dan Johnson, followed by a "hellbilly" set of cowpunk and psychobilly songs, and then an Assjack set, which consists of death metal and metalcore songs.

 The lineup for Assjack includes the addition of supplemental vocalist Gary Lindsey and the departure of his fiddle and steel guitar players.
 McElfresh's predecessor was fellow-fiddle-player Michael "Fiddleboy" McCanless, who would play all three sets, adding traditional violin for the country set of the concert before turning on different effect pedals for later sets.
 Another former band member was guitarist Duane Denison, previously with The Jesus Lizard, who left The Damn Band and Assjack in January 2001 and later that year formed Tomahawk.